 If you have questions about Forfeiture law, please call me for a free consultation.
-I recently filed the Federal Class Action lawsuit of Washington v.
+I filed the Federal Class Action lawsuit of Washington v.
 Marion County Prosecutor, challenging Indiana’s vehicle forfeiture seizure law.
 The Federal Judge agreed with my position, ruling that the Indiana forfeiture statute was unconstitutional, under the Due Process clause of the US Constitution.
 The Federal Judge also issued an injunction against against the Indianapolis Prosecutor ordering him to cease vehicle forfeiture.

 I also co-authored the amicus brief for the United States Supreme Court case of Timbs v.
 Indiana, in which the Supreme Court held that Indiana’s attempts at forfeiture were unconstitutional under the Excessive Fines clause of the US Constitution.

 Civil forfeiture is a legal fiction that allows the government to take action against inanimate objects regardless of whether the owner is charged with a crime.
 Forfeiture traces its roots to Roman and medieval English law, but originated in Biblical and pre-Judeo-Christian practices.
 At common law, an object that caused the death of a King’s subject, even if accidentally, was forfeited to the Crown as a deodand.
 The value of the object was then used for charitable purposes or to pay for masses for the dead man’s soul.
 Over time, Prosecutors began using forfeiture to obtain jurisdiction over property when violators of maritime law were overseas and could not be prosecuted.
 Today, all States allow for forfeiture and there are over four hundred federal forfeiture statutes.